mmoran0032/defense/script.md

     collaborations for this capability, and using St. George for these reactions will work both for novel studies as well as supporting experimental work for other experimental areas within the NSL.

+The Future of St. George

+    From these results, the future work to be performed with St. George is extremely varied and exciting.
+Following the final verification of the acceptance properties through the remainder of St. George and to the full design extent, or concurrent with that work, the first of the planned experiments for St. George can be completed, such at 14N(a,g) and 3He(a,g).
+These reactions will follow the installation and commissioning of the Hippo supersonic jet gas target.
+In the interim, however, St. George can be used for additional (p,a) measurements and potentially other solid target measurements that are important for low energy nuclear astrophysics across numerous domains.
+The work presented here is an essential starting point for a long and prestigious nuclear astrophysics campaign for St. George and the NSL.

+    Thank you.